jessebutryn/wtfisbash/UUO/uuo-echo.md

 echo "So I have added a useless echo after it"
 ```

-Using `echo` in this way can sometimes be valid, however it is unecessary after any previous `echo` command.
+Using `echo` in this way can sometimes be valid, however it is unnecessary after any previous `echo` command.
 This is
 because `echo` when used with the `-e` switch, is capable of interpreting the following escapes:

 * \a    alert (bell)